-The Lakeshore Natural Resource Partnership (LNRP) and the Lake Michigan Stakeholders (LMS) are proud to sponsor the annual Lake Michigan Champions of Conservation Awards.
+The Lakeshore Natural Resource Partnership (LNRP) and the Lake Michigan Stakeholders (LMS) are pleased to sponsor the annual Lake Michigan Champions of Conservation Awards.
 The environmental award program recognizes and honors the outstanding achievements of any group, program, organization, business or engaged individual in a wide range of environmental initiatives throughout the Lake Michigan basin.
 The award will honor those who have demonstrated a commitment to environmental excellence, leadership, and accomplishment in their respective fields.
 Champions selected will be honored at Lake Michigan Day, August 14, at the University of Wisconsin-Manitowoc.

 By sponsoring these awards, LNRP and LMS hope to encourage our communities to emulate the achievements of the successful nominees, thereby promoting innovative environmental efforts, restoring Lake Michigan, and enhancing the quality of life throughout Wisconsin’s Lake Michigan basin.